NAET eliminated my IBS (irritable bowel syndrome)

-Another study suggests that, for Crohn’s disease patients, leaky guy is prevalent in majority cases and even up to 10% – 20% of their “clinically healthy relatives,” which suggests a potential genetic component.
+Another study suggests that, for Crohn’s disease patients, a leaky guy is prevalent in majority cases and even up to 10% – 20% of their “clinically healthy relatives,” which suggests a potential genetic component.
 Zinc supplementation has been found to be quite effective at tightening up the intestinal tight junctions in these cases.

-3. Autoimmune Disease – The key to understanding how leaky gut can cause an autoimmune disease is through the research done on a protein known as “zonulin.”
+3. Autoimmune Disease – The key to understanding how leaky gut can cause autoimmune disease is through the research done on a protein known as “zonulin.”

-Zonulin is the only physiological modulator of intercellular tight junctions described so far that is involved in trafficking of macromolecules and, therefore, in tolerance/immune response balance.
+Zonulin is the only physiological modulator of intercellular tight junctions described so far that is involved in trafficking of macromolecules and, therefore, intolerance/immune response balance.
 When the finely tuned zonulin pathway is deregulated in genetically susceptible individuals, both intestinal and extraintestinal autoimmune, inflammatory, and neoplastic disorders can occur.”

 4. Thyroid Problems – One of the autoimmune diseases that leaky gut syndrome may directly affect is Hashimoto’s disease.
 Also known as “chronic thyroiditis,” this disorder can lead to hypothyroidism, impaired metabolism, fatigue, depression, weight gain, and a host of other concerns.